jtopjian/terraform-provider-sensu/README.md

 ## Development

+* This provider attempts to adere to the best practices of developing Terraform providers.
-This project is using [`govendor`][5] for the time being.
-In the future, it'll probably move to the official Go module support.
+* This project is using Go modules for dependencies.

 ## Documentation